HDembinski/pybind11_allocation_cost_demo/README.md

 # Results

-See into code how the different functions are implemented.
+See into the code how the different functions are implemented.
 The code was compiled with `-O3`.

 ```sh
 $ python3 -m timeit -s "from foo import value, unique, vector, numpy, tuple, tuple_from_list" "value(0)"